The Guide to a 9/80 Work Schedule: What it Is, How it Works, and Best Practices

 Abuse and Overtime

-OnTheClock can help you track and manage employee hours and ensure that your employees are following the work schedule.
+OnTheClock can help you track and manage employee hours and ensure your employees are following the work schedule.

 Decreased Productivity

 Working an additional hour might affect the productivity of some employees, depending on the type of work they do.
-Studies have shown that productivity can decrease after 40 hours of work per week, so it is important for employers to be aware of this.
+Studies have shown that productivity can decrease after 40 hours of work per week, so it's important for employers to be aware of this.
 Nevertheless, don’t let these challenges discourage you from implementing a 9/80 work schedule.
-With proper planning and management, you can ensure that it works for your workforce.
+With proper planning and management, you can ensure it works for your workforce.

-How to Know Whether It Fits Your Business
+How to Know Whether it Fits Your Business

 If you’re considering implementing a 9/80 work schedule, it’s important to evaluate your situation and determine if it’s right for you.
 Here are things you should consider before making the switch.